 Prior to the development of the CIP, individual departments maintained their own capital budgets.
 This practice provided an inventory of capital needs, but due to the creation of individual inventories, this process was a highly unorganized approach to capital planning.
-Prior to FY 2013, the City had not coordinated capital requests to the extent that the administration was able to offer an adequate long-term funding proposal to address important city-wide infrastructure improvements, replace deteriorating equipment and repair and repoyate facilities.
+Prior to FY 2013, the City had not coordinated capital requests to the extent that the administration was able to offer an adequate long-term funding proposal to address important city-wide infrastructure improvements, replace deteriorating equipment and repair and renovate facilities.
+The City's new Charter requires yearly updates to the CIP.